Integrable Floquet Time Crystals in One Dimension: Finite-Size Scaling: Methodology and Results

 \subsection{Observed Regimes}

-The following regimes are revealed from the plots in Figs.~\ref{fig:finitesize:ffts} and~\ref{fig:finitesize:ts}: \begin{itemize} \item \textbf{Deep DTC (panels e, y):} Clear, persistent two-peak structure in the FFTs of Fig.~\ref{fig:finitesize:ffts}; scaling exponent $\alpha \approx -1$ (algebraic decay).
-The time series in Fig.~\ref{fig:finitesize:ts} further corroborate this identification, showing long-lived period-doubled oscillations with a finite-size beat envelope whose period grows with $N$. \item \textbf{Fragile TC / near-critical (panels g, h):} Similar negative $\alpha$ but with increased mid-range scatter, consistent with a ``fragile'' form of stabilization.
-The corresponding time series in Fig.~\ref{fig:finitesize:ts} display faster decoherence and stronger modulation than the deep DTC regime, in agreement with the reduced fidelity observed in Fig.~\ref{fig:fidelity_long_time_avg}. \item \textbf{Oscillatory spin-liquid / Paramagnet (panels f, x):} The spectral splitting deteriorates or plateaus and the extracted $\alpha$ is unstable (RANSAC retains only a small inlier subset).
-Panel f in Fig.~\ref{fig:finitesize:ts} shows rapid, low-amplitude oscillations with little dependence on $N$ (the oscillatory spin-liquid, OSL), while panel x is essentially stationary (paramagnet, PM).
-We denote panel x as PM to distinguish it from the OSL behavior in panel f.
-Although both regimes lack a robust subharmonic response and finite-size dephasing fails to produce a clear beat pattern, the OSL is characterized by temporally oscillatory fidelity, whereas the PM is nearly time independent.
-These behaviors contrast sharply with the DTC regimes, where the beat envelope period increases with $N$. \item \textbf{DTC near criticality (panels a, b, d):} Points chosen inside the DTC region but close to critical lines.
-The FFTs in Fig.~\ref{fig:finitesize:ffts} generally retain a two-peak structure and $\alpha \approx -1$ (algebraic decay), except near the fragile regime (panel c) where the decay rate is slower.
-The time series in Fig.~\ref{fig:finitesize:ts} exhibit faster decoherence and stronger modulation than the deep-DTC cases, reflecting the influence of critical fluctuations on the time-crystalline order. \end{itemize}
+The following regimes are revealed from the plots in Figs.~\ref{fig:finitesize:ffts} and~\ref{fig:finitesize:ts}: \begin{itemize} \item \textbf{Deep DTC (panels a,f,h):} Clear and persistent two-peak structure in the FFTs of Fig.~\ref{fig:finitesize:ffts}; scaling exponent $\alpha \approx -1$ (algebraic decay).
+The time series in Fig.~\ref{fig:finitesize:ts} further corroborate this identification, showing long-lived period-doubled oscillations with a finite-size beat envelope whose period grows with $N$.
+Hence, the suppression of melting is weaker than the exponential suppression observed for time crystals in non-integrable systems~\cite{driven:expheat:abanin:2015,else:bauer:naik:2016,liu:dtc:2023}.
+We anticipate that incorporating suitable 4-fermion perturbations, in analogy with the spin-orbit coupling introduced in 2D integrable time crystals discussed in~\cite{inttc:chandra:2024}, would enhance this suppression to exponential scaling, which we leave for future work. \item \textbf{FPM (panels c, d, g, j):} Spectral splitting deteriorates or plateaus, and the extracted $\alpha$ is unstable (RANSAC retains only a small inlier subset).
+Panel c in Fig.~\ref{fig:finitesize:ts} shows rapid, low-amplitude oscillations with little dependence on $N$ (the oscillatory FPM), while panels d and j show essentially stationary behavior (due to the subharmonic momentum $k_0$ being at an HS point).
+These behaviors contrast sharply with the DTC regimes, where the beat envelope period increases with $N$. \item \textbf{On the asymptotic critical line $\lambda\approx -g_0$ (panel b):} Similar negative $\alpha$ on the DTC side. \item \textbf{On critical lines $\lambda=g_0\pm1$ (panels e,i):} Dependencies are highly sensitive to machine precision , with behavior consistent with FPM appearing at small system sizes and large spectral splits at larger sizes without consistent scaling. \end{itemize}